paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 #### Prior Provisions
 A prior section 2002 of Pub.
 L. 90–351 was renumbered section 2007 and is classified to [section 10446 of this title](./chapter-101-justice-system-improvement.md#section-10446).

+#### Amendments
+2022—Pub.
+L. 117–103, § 901(a)(1), substituted “Office on Violence Against Women” for “Violence Against Women Office” in section catchline.

+Subsec. (a).
+Pub.
+L. 117–103, § 901(a)(2), substituted “an Office on Violence Against Women” for “a Violence Against Women Office”.

+Subsec. (b).
+Pub.
+L. 117–103, § 901(a)(3), inserted “, not subsumed by any other office” after “within the Department of Justice”.

+Subsec. (c)(2).
+Pub.
+L. 117–103, § 901(a)(4), substituted “authorized or undertaken under—” and subpars.
+(A) to (E) for “authorized or undertaken under the Violence Against Women Act of 1994 (title VI of Public 103–322) and the Violence Against Women Act of 2000 (Division B of Public Law 106–386).”

+#### Effective Date of 2022 Amendment
+Amendment by Pub.
+L. 117–103 not effective until Oct.
+1 of the first fiscal year beginning after Mar.
+15, 2022, see section 4(a) of div.
+W of Pub.
+L. 117–103, set out as an Effective Date note under [section 6851 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section6851&num=0&edition=prelim), Commerce and Trade.

 #### Effective Date
 Pub.
 L. 107–273, div.
 A, title IV, § 403, Nov.
 2, 2002, 116 Stat.
 1791, provided that: “This title [enacting this section and sections 10443 to 10445 of this title and former [section 3796gg–0d of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3796gg–0d&num=0&edition=prelim), The Public Health and Welfare, amending sections 10446 to 10450 of this title, and enacting provisions set out as a note under [section 10101 of this title](./chapter-101-justice-system-improvement.md#section-10101)] shall take effect 90 days after this bill becomes law [Nov.
 2, 2002].”

 <a id="section-10443"></a>
 ## § 10443.
-Director of Violence Against Women Office
+Director of Office on Violence Against Women
-**(a) Appointment** The President, by and with the advice and consent of the Senate, shall appoint a Director for the Violence Against Women Office (in this subchapter 11 See References in Text note below. referred to as the “Director”) to be responsible, under the general authority of the Attorney General, for the administration, coordination, and implementation of the programs and activities of the Office.
+**(a) Appointment** The President, by and with the advice and consent of the Senate, shall appoint a Director for the Office on Violence Against Women (in this subchapter referred to as the “Director”) to be responsible, under the general authority of the Attorney General, for the administration, coordination, and implementation of the programs and activities of the Office.

 **(b) Other employment** The Director shall not—

 (1) engage in any employment other than that of serving as Director; or

-(2) hold any office in, or act in any capacity for, any organization, agency, or institution with which the Office makes any contract or other agreement under the Violence Against Women Act of 1994 (title IV of Public Law 103–322) or the Violence Against Women Act of 2000 (division B of Public Law 106–386).
+(2) hold any office in, or act in any capacity for, any organization, agency, or institution with which the Office makes any contract or other agreement under the Violence Against Women Act of 1994 (title IV of Public Law 103–322), the Violence Against Women Act of 2000 (division B of Public Law 106–386), the Violence Against Women and Department of Justice Reauthorization Act of 2005 (Public Law 109–162; 119 Stat.
+2960), the Violence Against Women Reauthorization Act of 2013 (Public Law 113–4; 127 Stat.
+54), or the Violence Against Women Act Reauthorization Act of 2022.

 **(c) Vacancy** In the case of a vacancy, the President may designate an officer or employee who shall act as Director during the vacancy.